 Opposition to Cesareans (and the Lack Thereof)

 Overall, cesarean sections faced little criticism during the 1970s, especially in cases of breech births.
 Those few opponents argued that the procedure was overused, endangered mothers, and deprived young doctors of valuable clinical skills.
 However, the golden age of unchallenged and liberal use of cesarean sections began to wane in the late 1970s, as criticism from various directions emerged.
-A prospective randomized study on the management of term frank breech babies by Joseph Collea and colleagues in 1978 failed to prove that cesarean sections resulted in better labor outcomes, stunning the medical community.
-Similar conclusions were reached in another 1983 prospective study led by Martin Gimovsky in California on the non-frank breech.
+A prospective randomized study published in 1978 by Joseph Collea and colleagues from Los Angeles County-University of Southern California Medical School, on the management of term frank breech babies ,failed to prove that cesarean sections resulted in better labor outcomes, stunning the medical community.
+Similar conclusions were reached in another 1983 prospective study led by Martin Gimovsky, from the same department, on the non-frank breech.
 Although conducted on small samples, these studies’ findings were considered evidence-based and influenced some notable obstetricians to reconsider abandoning vaginal breech births.

 Public Health Organizations